 - Iron with a steam setting

-Lay your project out on a towel.
-If it needs to be stretched drastically (like lace), you will want to pin it to the towel.
+Lay your project out on a towel or blocking boards.
+If it needs to be stretched drastically (like lace), you will definitely want to pin it down.
 However, with some projects pinning isn’t necessary.
 If your project isn’t lace, you shouldn’t need to pin it down.
 If it is made out of a heavier weight yarn, like worsted weight, you also probably don’t need to pin.